j-alexander/eventsource-io/README.md

 { "type":"eventtype", "stream":"eventstream", "data": {}, "metadata": {} }
 ...
 ```
-data and metadata fields are inline, json-formatted, in order to facilitate simple editing
+data and metadata fields are inline, json-formatted, and sequential to facilitate easy editing